Kazurin-775/kAFL/README.md

 ## ⚠️ Notes about KPTI and CR3 filtering

+TL;DR: it is highly recommended to **completely disable KPTI in the guest OS**, e.g. by supplying `nopti` in the Linux kernel command line.

+---

 kAFL utilizes **CR3 filtering** to limit the scope of tracing to a specific user-mode process, as stated in the original paper:

 > To limit trace data generation to one specific virtual memory address space, software can use the CR3 Filter.
 Intel PT will only produce trace data if the CR3 value matches the configured filter value.
 The CR3 register contains the pointer to the current page table.
 The value of the CR3 register can thus be used to filter code executed on behalf of a certain ring 3 process, even in ring 0 mode.